 Hanging by a thread – My life as it is now

 “Writing about me”, took quite a lot of courage, am sure those of you who have done this will testify to that.
 This next part has been even harder to do but I know I must do it.
 Here goes……

 The only family member not visible in this picture is our youngest grandson, he was being held by his father and was hidden from view.
 He does, however, appear in my profile picture.
 I am instructed by him that he is NOT the smallest, just the youngest.
 He does not consider himself small.
-He is a big boy now.
+He is a big boy of seven now.

 The neurons in his brain are disconnecting causing many frightening symptoms such as hallucinations and night terrors.
-He has gone down rapidly in these past two years and is now being cared for in a wonderful Frail Care Facility.
+He has gone down rapidly in these past five years and is now being cared for in a wonderful Frail Care Facility.

-Our amazing, loving children, their wonderfully caring spouses and grandchildren are also grieving but still manage to shower me with love and practical caring.
+Our amazing, loving children, their wonderfully caring spouses, and grandchildren are also grieving but still manage to shower me with love and practical caring.